fangq/mcx/README.txt

 Migration in 3D Turbid Media Accelerated by Graphics Processing Units," Optics Express, vol. 17, issue 22, pp. 20178-20190 (2009).

-If you used MCX in your research, the authors of this software would like you to cite the above paper in your related publications.
+If you use MCX in your research, the author of this software would like you to cite the above paper in your related publications.

 Links: